mfisher911/imdb_search/README.md

 # imdb_search

-Scrape IMDb for Day One entry templates.
+Access OMDb for Day One entry template content.

 Expects a POSTed form with a variable "input", which can either be a URL (from "Copy URL") or the text from an iOS Share Sheet action.